 First snowfall of 2017 arrives in West Virginia Thursday

-There are 1 comment on the West Virginia Metro story from 32 min ago, titled First snowfall of 2017 arrives in West Virginia Thursday.
+There are 3 comments on the West Virginia Metro story from 53 min ago, titled First snowfall of 2017 arrives in West Virginia Thursday.
 In it, West Virginia Metro reports that:

 On Wednesday, the NWS issued Winter Weather Advisories for 24 counties including: Wayne, Cabell, Mason, Jackson, Lincoln, Putnam, Kanawha, Roane, Wirt, Calhoun, Ritchie, Doddridge, Boone, Clay, Braxton, Gilmer, Lewis, Harrison, Taylor, Upshur, Barbour, Raleigh, Fayette and Nicholas.
 Mike Zwier, meteorologist with the National Weather Service in Charleston, told MetroNews it will be a slow moving system that will only dump a few inches of snow in spots.